TechnionTDK/jngram/README.md

-Spanthera is a library for working with spans in textual documents and doing interesting things.
-A span is a sequence of words in a document.
+Spanthera is a library for working with ngrams in textual documents and doing interesting things.
+A ngram is a sequence of words in a ngramDocument.
 (In fact, a more precise term would be [n-gram](https://en.wikipedia.org/wiki/N-gram).)

 In this README, we explain how to use spanthera using a simple example: entity detection.